Safari Weather Patterns in East Africa

 The Long Rains: March to May

 The long rains bring heavy downpours, transforming the landscape into a lush, green paradise.
 While this period offers stunning scenery and fewer crowds, it can present challenges for wildlife viewing as animals are dispersed and some roads may become impassable.
 However, it's an excellent time for birdwatching and photography.
-Our safari advisors can help you navigate the pros and cons of traveling during this season.
+Our safari operators can help you navigate the pros and cons of traveling during this season.

 The Dry Season: June to October